 How do I know what to expect?"
-ANSWER: Most

 from our previous field trips to the Bahamas.

 will we stay in the Bahamas?"

 by International Field Studies,

 which is a non-profit, educational organization.
 International Field

 Studies also provides van and boat transportation and local guides on

 QUESTION: "How much

 The program fee, which will be

-which is $1,350, includes all meals (except one) and lodging for 7 days and 7
+announced soon, includes all meals (except one) and lodging for 7 days and 7

-nights on Andros Island; round-trip air transportation
+nights on Andros Island, round-trip air transportation

 financial aid available?"

 fees may be available depending on your individual situation.
 For

 QUESTION: "How do I

 QUESTION: "Is there a deadline for registering?"

 You should register for the course as soon as possible because enrollment

-QUESTION: "I would
+QUESTION: "I want

 you have any unanswered questions, please email Dr. Jim Castle at firstname.lastname@example.org or call 656-5015.